robbiebarrat/art-DCGAN/README.md

 ### Abstract Landscape GAN
 ![Batch of Abstract Landscapes](https://raw.githubusercontent.com/robbiebarrat/art-DCGAN/master/abstractlandscapes.png)
 #### Download the weights!
 There is no download for abstract landscapes, yet.
-Scroll to the bottom to find out how to train your own from the regular landscapes network.
+Scroll to the bottom to find out how to train your own from the regular landscapes network (involves switching the dataset towards the end of training).

 ### Landscape GAN
 ![Batch of Landscapes](https://raw.githubusercontent.com/robbiebarrat/art-DCGAN/master/images/landscapenet_waifu2x.png)